KumapowerLIU/DeFLOCNet/README.md

 You need download the pre-trained model to the checkpoints file, you need put the pre-trained model for Places2 to the `checkpoints/nature` and the pre-trained model for CelebA to the `checkpoints/face`.
 Then you can run the code: `demo.py` to edit the images.
 We give some example images in the folder `face_sample` and `nature_sample` respectively.
-Please see the video to tell you how to use our GUI!
+Please see the gif to tell you how to use our GUI!

 ```bash